Rozalyn Anderson, Associate Professor, Ph.D., 2000. Nutrient sensitive regulatory pathways in aging and age-associated

 Jing Fan, Assistant Professor of Nutritional Sciences, Ph.D., 2014.
 Cancer metabolism; metabolic regulation in dynamic mammalian systems.

 Guy E. Groblewski, Professor of Nutritional Sciences; Ph.D., 1991.
 Intracellular signal transduction in gastrointestinal epithelial cells.

-Michelle E. Kimple, Assistant Professor of Medicine; Ph.D.
+Michelle E. Kimple, Associate Professor of Medicine; Ph.D.
 2003.
 Pancreatic beta-cell response to nutrient and hormonal stimulation.